Fragrance-Free Sunscreens for Sensitive Skin: 5 Top Picks

 If you…Prioritize…Top pick

-Break out easily or wear multiple acne actives A lightweight, low-shine sunscreen that layers cleanly without feeling greasy EltaMD UV Clear Broad-Spectrum SPF 46
+Break out easily or use multiple acne treatments A lightweight, low-shine sunscreen that layers cleanly without feeling greasy EltaMD UV Clear Broad-Spectrum SPF 46

-React to most products (stinging, redness, frequent flares) An all-mineral, minimal-ingredient formula and a richer feel to reduce tightness Vanicream Sunscreen Broad Spectrum SPF 50+
+React to most products with stinging, redness, or frequent flares An all-mineral, simpler formula with a richer feel that is less likely to sting Vanicream Sunscreen Broad Spectrum SPF 50+

-Wear makeup and hate thick mineral textures A thin fluid that sets quickly and resists sliding under base makeup La Roche-Posay Anthelios Mineral Ultra-Light Fluid Sunscreen SPF 50
+Wear makeup and dislike thick mineral textures A thin fluid that sets faster and is less likely to slide under base makeup La Roche-Posay Anthelios Mineral Ultra-Light Fluid Sunscreen SPF 50

-Are dry, flaky, or rebuilding your skin barrier A creamy, hydrating mineral lotion that feels more like skincare CeraVe Hydrating Mineral Sunscreen Face Lotion SPF 50
+Are dry, flaky, or trying to rebuild your skin barrier A creamy, hydrating mineral lotion that feels more like skincare CeraVe Hydrating Mineral Sunscreen Face Lotion SPF 50

-Need a budget-friendly mineral for sweaty, outside-heavy days Durable wear and strong water resistance, even if the texture is less elegant Neutrogena Sheer Zinc Oxide Dry-Touch Face Sunscreen SPF 50
+Need a budget-friendly mineral sunscreen for outdoor days Durable wear and strong water resistance, even if the texture is less refined Neutrogena Sheer Zinc Oxide Dry-Touch Face Sunscreen SPF 50

 What We Wish We Knew: “Fragrance-Free” Is Only Step One